 In addition, someday soon, kids will enjoy a digital game that teaches mathematics – as addictive as a first-person shooter game.
 It will subtly lure them into learning math up to their highest level of competence.
-No more math drudgery, only games to play and skills to show off; and a fully numerate world to boot, perfectly familiar with basic math skills.
+No more math drudgery, only games to play and skills to show off; and a fully numerate world to boot, for the most part comfortable with basic math skills.

 In our era tyrannized by science, weapon technology has taken leaps so far beyond our understanding that they’ve baffled even scientific managers like Robert McNamara.
 Those quantum jumps threaten us with annihilation.
 Can you imagine what a megaton explosion would feel like, or how industrial civilization will react once there won’t be enough petroleum to go around (very soon)?

-The science of biology is mutating from “soft science” to “hard” because its researchers have begun to make horrific weapons from living tissue, just as older engineers did from inanimate matter.
+The science of biology is mutating from a “soft science” into a “hard” one because its researchers have begun to make horrific weapons from living tissue, just as older engineers did from inanimate matter.

-For this reason, we should make our research more holistic and less reductive; replenish our inspiration with intuition, instinct, personal insight and primal memory.
-It is not a question of abandoning one school of thought for the other, but of merging them without doing damage to either, and institutionalizing this Learner merger.
+For this reason, we should make our research more holistic and less reductive; refresh our inspiration with intuition, instinct, personal insight and primal memory.
+It is not a question of abandoning one school of thought for the other, but of merging them without doing harm to either, and instituting this Learner merger.

 Elegant new technologies may emerge from the intensive study of spectral color lines, of noble gasses that should be in our skies but are not, of auroras, static electricity and lightning.

 Lightning energy is more abundant in the Tropics.
 Poorer nations could harness it as a rich source of energy for local development and export.
 This technology would favor the regrowth of tropical rain forests to farm cheap energy.
-Osmar Pinto, Jr., of the Atmospheric Electricity Group, Brazilian Institute for Space Studies, and other Learners of lightning should expand upon this study with maximum funding.
+Osmar Pinto, Jr., of the Atmospheric Electricity Group, Brazilian Institute for Space Studies, and other Learners of lightning should expand this study.
 Could these phenomena provide power for future cities belted by climax forest?

-How dare we call ourselves civilized while we make the air we breathe reek so poisonously?
-Some obscure chemist may achieve immortality by making diesel engines less fetid or replacing internal combustion technologies altogether.
+How can we call ourselves civilized while we make the air we breathe reek so poisonously?
+Some obscure chemist may achieve immortality by making diesel engines less fetid and replacing internal combustion technologies.